Al-Haqbani/z/README.md

 skip a token or provide an invalid one, searches on that platform may return no results and you may see warning messages.

 Follow the prompts to perform a normal scan on a chosen platform, run the Smart JS scan, or run full auto mode across all supported platforms.
 When employee scanning is enabled you will be asked for a repository name (owner/repo) and the tool will automatically gather contributor usernames.
-Results are displayed in a formatted table using `rich`, or you can launch the web interface from the menu.
+Results are displayed in a formatted table using `rich`.
+After each scan an HTML report named `results.html` is written with the complete links and color‑coded severity.
+You can also launch the web interface from the menu.

 To use the web interface separately, run: